Games Played 110

 Date of Birth 14/01/1966

-Andrew Jarman was regarded as one of the best SANFL talents when he entered the AFL at 24.
-He had already won a Magarey Medal, two club best-and-fairest awards, a premiership and two All Australian selections at Norwood.
+Andrew Jarman was regarded as one of the best SANFL talents when he entered the AFL aged 24.
+He had already won a Magarey Medal, two club best-and-fairest awards, a premiership and two All Australian selections at North Adelaide.

-His AFL debut saw him face his younger brother Darren, who was at Hawthorn, and he picked up bragging rights as the Crows started with a bang.
-Jarman was one of Adelaide’s key players over seven seasons and his creative style of play caused plenty of damage.
+His AFL debut saw him face his younger brother Darren, who was at the time playing for Hawthorn, and he picked up bragging rights as the Crows started with a bang in their first ever AFL game defeat of the heavily favoured Hawks.
+He also polled three Brownlow Medal votes.
+Jarman, conspicuous in his long sleeved guernsey and with his creative style of play was one of Adelaide’s key players over seven seasons.

-In 1995 he finished as Club Champion runner-up while he and Darren both played one season for the Crows, before returning to the SANFL in 1997.
+In 1995 he was runner-up to the Club Champion.
+He and Darren played one season together for the Crows, before he returned to the SANFL in 1997.

-Jarman finished his career on a high with a second premiership and Magarey Medal at the Redlegs, a decade after claiming his first of each at the Roosters.
-He went on to coach North Adelaide from 2004-2008 while he coached Perth for two seasons in the WAFL.
-Since coaching he has been heavily involved in the media industry.
+Jarman finished his career on a high with a second premiership and Magarey Medal at Norwood, a decade after claiming his first of each at North Adelaide.
+He coached North Adelaide from 2004-2008 And then he coached Perth for two seasons in the WAFL.
+On leaving direct football involvement he became heavily involved in the media industry.